 Lists/Information Comments Complete Inmate Roster An up-to-date roster was provided prior to the site visit.
 Youthful inmates/detainees Youthful inmates are not housed in this facility.
-Inmates with disabilities One was identified.
-Inmates who are Limited English Proficient One was identified.
+Inmates with disabilities None were identified.
+Inmates who are Limited English Proficient None were identified.
 Inmates who identify as Gay or Bisexual One was identified.
 Inmates who identify as Transgender or Intersex One was identified.
 Inmates in restrictive housing None were identified.
 Inmates who reported sexual abuse Three were identified.
-Inmates who reported sexual victimization during None were identified risk screening.
+Inmates who reported sexual victimization during ng Two were identified risk screening.
 Staff roster for the time of the site visit.
 The roster was provided during the pre- onsite phase of the audit.
 Specialized Staff Specialized staff was identified on interview document.
 Contractors who have contact with the inmates One was identified for interview.
-Volunteer who has contact with the inmates None were available for interview